-The combination of a very liberal religion closely tied to Christianity, quality music that called for a rebellion, ganja and a newfound hairstyle took the world by surprise.
+The combination of a very liberal religion closely tied to Christianity, quality music that called for a rebellion, ganja, and a new hairstyle took the world by surprise.

 Bob Marley and his dreadlocks had such a profound effect on his listeners that people started blatantly copying his style of music and dressing.
 They still do, to this day.

-This brought to a huge increase of people mainstreaming the Rastafari religion, which more and more started being closely tied to reggae music and smoking marijuana, which was a common part of the Rastafari ceremonial traditions.
+The more popular the Rastafari religion became, the more it became closely tied to reggae music and smoking marijuana, which became part of the Rastafari ceremonial traditions.

-Rastas believe that humanity will enter a “new age” once Babylon has been destroyed, and those who supported Babylon will be denied access to paradise.
+They believe that humanity will enter a “new age” once Babylon has been destroyed, and those who support Babylon will be denied access to paradise.

-The most popular recurring theme is the fight against Babylon, with just about any reggae musician and group mentioning it in their songs:
+The most popular recurring theme is the fight against Babylon, with just about every reggae musician and group mentioning it in their songs: